Godday-Abuede/ETL-Project-challenge/README.md

 ## Project Report

-At the end of the week, your team will submit a Final Report that describes the following:

-* **E**xtract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).
+We Extracted data from the sources as pointed out above and the data are formatted in CSV.

-* **T**ransform: what data cleaning or transformation was required.
+We renamed the data columns and reset index to false in order to load it into pgAdmin (postgresql).

 * **L**oad: the final database, tables/collections, and why this was chosen.